iancarscadden/sidekick/src/renderer/UI_DOCS.md

    - Real-time syntax highlighting for streaming code blocks
    - Pre/code tags for semantic correctness

-2. **Lists**: Text starting with bullets or numbers is formatted as list items with:
+2. **Lists**: Text starting with bullets (* character) is formatted as list items with:
    - Proper indentation and bullet styling
-   - Blue bullet points for better visibility
+   - Automatic removal of the leading * character
+   - Matching bullet point color to regular text
+   - Same font size as regular text for consistent appearance
    - Consistent spacing between items

 3. **Paragraphs**: Regular text is formatted with: